Agriculture, Forestry, Fishing & Hunting · Smithfield, NC

 How does Francisco Valadez Jr- H2ALC's safety record compare to industry average?

-Francisco Valadez Jr- H2ALC's total OSHA penalty of $0 is below the Agriculture, Forestry, Fishing & Hunting industry average of $3,269 per employer.
+Francisco Valadez Jr- H2ALC's total OSHA penalty of $0 is below the Agriculture, Forestry, Fishing & Hunting industry average of $3,429 per employer.
 The employer has 0 inspections compared to the industry average of 1.3 per employer.
+For a direct comparison, Adam Bros.
+Farming, INC. in Santa Maria, CA is a similar agriculture, forestry, fishing & hunting employer with $3,170 in current penalties.

 Explore PlainWorker